 Another great way for a young driver to save on car insurance is by asking their insurance provider about available discounts the company has to offer.
 These discounts can include a driver training discount, good student discount, multi-vehicle discount, and a good driving discount.

 Young Driver’s Graduated Licence Program

-Ontario law dictates Ontario residents must be 16 years of age and have a valid driver’s licence and applicable car insurance to drive in this province.
-The government introduced the graduated licence program on April 1, 1994, for new drivers.
+Ontario law dictates Ontario residents must be 16 years of age and have a valid driver’s license and applicable car insurance to drive in this province.
+The government introduced the graduated license program on April 1, 1994, for new drivers.
 The program was established to allow new drivers with time to acquire the skills and knowledge they need in order to operate a motorized vehicle safely.

 G1 – Level One

-- Must have a licenced driver in the passenger seat that has a minimum driving experience of 4 years.
+- Must have a licensed driver in the passenger seat that has a minimum driving experience of 4 years.

 - Zero blood alcohol level when driving

 - Cannot drive on a highway or roadway with a speed higher than 80 km/h, unless accompanied by a licensed driving instructor.

 - Prohibited from driving between the hours of midnight and 5 a.m.